Grand station (CTA Red Line)

-Grand, (Grand/State in station announcements) is an "L" station on the CTA's Red Line.
+Grand (Grand/State in station announcements) is an "L" station on the CTA's Red Line.
 It serves Navy Pier, which is accessible via bus on Illinois Street one block south.

 Location

 The first stop north of the Chicago River on the Red Line, Grand station is located in the River North neighborhood of the city.
 More specifically, it lies underneath North State Street at its intersection with Grand Avenue.
-Due to its central location, it is close to a number of landmarks in Chicago, with Navy Pier to the east and the Merchandise Mart (which has its own station on the Brown and Purple Lines).
+Due to its central location, it serves a number of landmarks in Chicago, including Navy Pier and the Magnificent Mile to the east.